Caroline Gilby MW tries to unravel some of the science behind the headache, how to know your limits and how to deal with your throbbing head!

 What exactly causes hangovers and headaches?

-Regular readers will be aware that the biochemistry of wine is complex, and therefore perhaps won't be surprised to discover that scientists know remarkably little about what exactly causes hangovers and headaches from wine and what to do about it.
+The biochemistry of wine is complex, and therefore perhaps won't be surprised to discover that scientists know remarkably little about what exactly causes hangovers and headaches from wine and what to do about it.

 Are sulphites to blame?